Particular/docs.particular.net/architecture/consistency.md

 #### Timeouts

 Transactions impact concurrent operations on a locked resource.
 This may block other actors and consume additional resources.
-Therefore transactions should be completed within a short time window to avoid issues.
-Cloud services typically restrict transaction lifetimes further than traditional on-premises technologies.
+Therefore, transactions should be completed within a short time window to avoid issues.
+Cloud services typically restrict shorter transaction lifetimes than traditional on-premises technologies.

 #### Scope